Leeds Men’s Suicide Prevention Fund Large Grants

 When can you apply?

-The fund opens on 31 January 2019 and the deadline for Expressions of Interest is 12 noon on Thursday 28 February 2019.
+The fund opens on 16 January 2020 and the deadline to apply is 12 noon on Thursday 5 March 2020.
+Funding will be awarded in April 2020.

 How do you apply for a grant?

-To start filling in the Expression of Interest online form, please follow the link at the end of this document.
-We strongly suggest you submit your Expression of Interest at your earliest opportunity.
+To start filling in the online application form follow the link at the end of this document.
 Incomplete applications will not be considered.

 If you are successful, the grant letter/e-mail will include any additional conditions set by the panel and/or the grant payment and a grant funding agreement you will need to sign.
 The grant must be spent within 12-24 months of the date of our letter confirming the grant.
 At the end of the grant, you will have to complete an end of grant report telling us how the grant has been spent and what was achieved.
 The deadline for doing so will be specified in your offer letter.
 Please note that failure to complete an end of grant report will exclude your organisation from applying to future grants schemes.